 \begin{itemize} \item If $|\alpha \beta| > \omega_{\vartheta}$ and the two waves are physical, then the accurate Riemann solver is employed. \item If $|\alpha \beta| < \omega_{\vartheta}$ and the two waves are physical, or there is a non-physical wave, then the simplified Riemann solver is employed. \end{itemize}

-\emph{Case 2: A weak wave $\alpha$ interacts with the strong vortex sheet/entropy wave and one weak wave at some $x > 0$}.
+\emph{Case $2$.
+A weak wave $\alpha$ interacts with the strong vortex sheet/entropy wave and one weak wave at some $x > 0$}.
 The Riemann problem produced by this collision is solved in the following way: \begin{itemize} \item If $|\alpha| > \omega_{\vartheta}$ and the weak wave is physical, then the accurate Riemann solver is applied. \item If $|\alpha| < \omega_{\vartheta}$ and the weak wave is physical, or this wave is non-physical, then the simplified Riemann solver is applied. \end{itemize}

-\emph{Case 3: The flow perturbation due to the Lipschitz wall boundary}. \begin{itemize} \item When the change of the angle of the boundary is larger than $\omega_{\vartheta}$ and the weak wave is physical, then the accurate Riemann solver is employed to solve the lateral Riemann problem. \item If the change of the angle of the boundary is less than $\omega_{\vartheta}$, then this perturbation is ignored. \end{itemize}
+\emph{Case $3$.
+The flow perturbation due to the Lipschitz wall boundary}. \begin{itemize} \item When the change of angle of the boundary is larger than $\omega_{\vartheta}$ and the weak wave is physical, then the accurate Riemann solver is employed to solve the lateral Riemann problem. \item If the change of angle of the boundary is less than $\omega_{\vartheta}$, then this perturbation is ignored. \end{itemize}

-\emph{Case 4: The physical wave collides with the boundary}.
+\emph{Case $4$.
+The physical wave collides with the boundary}.
 The accurate Riemann solver is employed to solve the lateral Riemann problem.

-\emph{Case 5: The non-physical wave collides with the boundary}.
-We can allow these waves to cross the boundary. \emph{3.3.
-Glimm's Functional and Wave Interaction Potential} The goal in this subsection is to construct the suitable Glimm-type functional and the associated wave interaction potential $\mathcal{Q}$ for our initial-boundary value problem.
-This involves a careful incorporation of the additional nonlinear waves generated from the wall boundary vertices. $\textbf{Definition 3.1}$ (\emph{Approaching waves}). (i) Two weak fronts $\alpha$ and $\beta$, located at points $y_{\alpha} < y_{\beta}$ and of the characteristic families $j_{\alpha}$, $j_{\beta}$ $\in$ $\lbrace 1, \ldots, 4\rbrace$, respectively, are said to be approaching each other if the following two conditions are concurrently satisfied:
+\emph{3.3.
+Glimm's Functional and Wave Interaction Potential} The goal in this subsection is to construct the suitable Glimm-type functional and the associated wave interaction potential $\mathcal{Q}$ for the initial-boundary value problem \eqref{2.1}--\eqref{1.8}.
+This involves a careful combination of the additional nonlinear waves generated from the wall boundary vertices. $\textbf{Definition 3.1}$ (\emph{Approaching waves}).